 Timing and content of training for various sectors of staff will need to be adapted by individual institutions for their own needs.
-The Financial Intelligence (Transactions Reporting) Regulations, 2000 provide that, at least once per year, financial institutions shall provide relevant employees with appropriate training in the recognition and handling of suspicious transactions.
+The Financial Intelligence (Transactions Reporting) Regulations, 2001 provide that at least once per year, financial institutions shall provide relevant employees with appropriate training in the recognition and handling of transactions carried out by persons who may be engaged in money laundering.
 The following is recommended:

-(a) New Employees
+a) New Employees

 A general appreciation of the background to money laundering, and the subsequent need for reporting of any suspicious transactions to the Money Laundering Reporting Officer should be provided to all new employees who will be dealing with customers or their transactions, irrespective of the level of seniority, within the first month of their employment.
-They should be made aware of the importance placed on the reporting of suspicions by the organisation, that there is a legal requirement to report, and that there is a personal statutory obligation in this respect.
+They should be made aware of the importance placed on the reporting of suspicions by the organization, that there is a legal requirement to report, and that there is a personal statutory obligation in this respect.
 They should also be provided with a copy of the written policies and procedures in place in the financial institution for the reporting of suspicious transactions.

-(b) Front Line Staff
+b) Front Line Staff

-Members of staff who are dealing directly with the public are the first point of contact with potential money launderers and their efforts are therefore vital to the organisation's reporting system for such transactions.
+Members of staff who are dealing directly with the public are the first point of contact with potential money launderers and their efforts are therefore vital to the organization's reporting system for such transactions.
 Training should be provided on factors that may give rise to suspicions and on the procedures to be adopted when a transaction is deemed to be suspicious.